Discretionary Housing Payments

 How can residents claim?

-Only residents who qualify for housing benefits including Housing Benefit or Universal Credit may be eligible to apply for Discretionary Housing Payment.
+Only residents who currently receive Housing Benefit or Universal Credit with Housing Costs can apply for a Discretionary Housing Payment.

-You can claim for a Discretionary Housing Payment:
+You can claim for a Discretionary Housing Payment by:

-- by requesting a claim form by contacting us
+- requesting a claim form by contacting us

-- by getting independent advice and help from various third sector agencies including Citizens Advice.
+- getting independent advice and help from various third sector agencies including Citizens Advice.

 What information is needed to claim?